rishi-noob/soulsyncmain/README.md

 This will start the backend services that power the AI chatbot and other generative features.
 The `--watch` flag ensures the service automatically restarts if you make changes to the AI flow files.

 Once both processes are running, you can access the application in your browser.

+## Sharing Your Project

+The best way to share your codebase with a friend or collaborator is by using Git and a code hosting platform like GitHub.

+### Steps to Share:

+1.  **Initialize a Git Repository:**
+    If your project isn't already a Git repository, open a terminal in the project's root directory and run:
+    ```bash
+    git init
+    git add .
+    git commit -m "Initial commit"
+    ```

+2.  **Create a Repository on GitHub:**
+    *   Go to [GitHub](https://github.com) and create a new repository.
+You can make it public or private.
+    *   After creating the repository, GitHub will give you a URL (e.g., `https://github.com/your-username/your-project-name.git`).

+3.  **Connect and Push Your Code:**
+    In your terminal, connect your local repository to the one on GitHub and push your code:
+    ```bash
+    git remote add origin https://github.com/your-username/your-project-name.git
+    git branch -M main
+    git push -u origin main
+    ```
+    (Replace the URL with the one you got from GitHub).

+4.  **Share the Link:**
+    You can now share the GitHub repository link with your friend.
+They can download the code or clone it using Git.